 The Baptistry is an older building, with construction work on it beginning in the mid-12th century.
 This is the biggest baptistry in Italy, even though it was technically never finished.
-It is still a spectacular monument, though and when seen alongside the Tower and the Cathedral it creates a lasting and moving impression.
+It's still a spectacular monument though, and when seen alongside the Tower and the Cathedral it creates a lasting and moving impression.

 Anyone who flies into Pisa Airport (PSA) can also look forward to enjoying some great food and drink.
-Although many restaurants and bars cater for the tourist trade and can be a little commercial, it is still possible to find lovely family trattorias where you can enjoy a great meal.
+Although many restaurants and bars cater for the tourist trade and can be a little commercial, it's still possible to find lovely family trattorias where you can enjoy a great meal.

 Taxis are available outside the airport.
-However, journey times can vary hugely depending upon traffic.
-The drivers tend not to operate a fixed charge, but they are obliged to switch the meter on before the start of each journey.
+However, journey times vary hugely depending upon traffic.
+The drivers tend not to operate a fixed charge, but they're obliged to switch the meter on before the start of each journey.

-Bike: A great option to get around the city is to hire a bike - they are inexpensive to hire and there's a choice of places to hire from.
+A great option to get around the city is to hire a bike - they're inexpensive and there's a choice of places to hire from.